nuster1128/RecBole-MetaRec/asset/result/MovieLens-1M.md

 topk: 5
 ```

-In addition, we constrain the embedding size with `64`.

-\* Because MAMO has a huge demand for GPU memory, we set the ` epochs` with `6` for fairness.
+\* Because MAMO has a huge demand for GPU memory, we set the ` epochs` with `4` for fairness.
 Acoording to the training loss and validation results, it has been converged in all probability.

 ## Evaluation Results